Mezsoa/backend-inl-mmningsupg/README.md

-Project Title: Spring Boot Library REST API
+1.Project Title: Spring Boot Library REST API
-This project is a Spring Boot Library REST API where you can create books, users and borrowedbooks.
+2.This project is a Spring Boot Library REST API where you can create books, users and borrowedbooks.
-Start IntelliJ. head to terminal and git clone https://github.com/Mezsoa/backend-inl-mmningsupg.git Press Run Springboot: BackendApplication
+3.Start IntelliJ. head to terminal and git clone https://github.com/Mezsoa/backend-inl-mmningsupg.git 4.Press Run Springboot: BackendApplication